jmuthondu/Project-1-Students-Performace/README.md

 - If there is a difference, in exam scores, could the difference be explained by race, gender or other factors?
 - How does one define social and economic adavantage?
 - Can we state with 95% confidence that "advantaged" students outperform their "non-advantged counterparts?"
+# Methodology Used to Test the Hypothesis
+We set the null hypothesis to equal each other:
+-